PHP Drug Rehab vs Day Treatment

 What Is Day Treatment?

-A day treatment program, sometimes referred to as Partial Day treatment, also provides therapeutic care during daytime hours—but at a lower intensity and time commitment than a Day Treatment Program.
+A day treatment program, sometimes referred to as Partial Day treatment, also provides therapeutic care during daytime hours—but at a lower intensity and time commitment than a PHP.
 Most day treatment programs meet for 3 to 5 hours per day, several days per week.
 They are designed for individuals who are medically and psychiatrically stable, but still need consistent support and structure to reinforce early recovery skills.

 Day treatment programs focus on: